-You may have read Lauren's article revealing she's a Recovering Spender.
-She's not alone.
+You may have read my article revealing I am Recovering Spender.
+I know I am not alone.
 There are countless recovering spenders out there that struggle with impulse buying.
 I've even been known to spend too much from time to time.

 Let's face it: spending is fun.

 And sometimes, it can be even more fun to make spontaneous purchases.
 So how do you take something fun (and gratifying), turn around, not do it, and still have fun?
 Well, there are a few ways.

 Pick one of these fun ways to avoid spontaneous spending and you'll keep more money in your wallet.
 Let's begin!

 Coins were probably flipped to make decisions as long as they've been around.
 Why not flip a coin to decide if you should make that spontaneous purchase?